 The Fryup Dales lie in the heart of the North York Moors.
-This is farming communities overlapped by some low grassy, bracken strewn ridges offering pleasant and interesting walking.
+This is farming lands overlapped by some low grassy, bracken strewn ridges offering pleasant and interesting walking.
 Danby is a lovely village.

 Try and walk the high ground here rather than stick to the lower roads which, aside from endless tarmac walking, does not offer the true characteristic of these dales.